 Our first move was to publicise the Solar Together group buying scheme for solar panels, for which the October deadline has now passed.
 We’re hoping a second round will be announced soon.

-The big focus this winter will be on rolling out an ambitious Home Retrofit Project to encourage people to get moving in improving the all round energy efficiency of their homes.
+The big focus this winter is on rolling out an ambitious home energy project to encourage people to get moving in improving the all round energy efficiency of their homes.

-The trouble is most of us know all this already.
+Most of us know all this already.
 But somehow we don’t get around to it.
-We make excuses, and we put if off until next year.
+We make excuses, and put if off until next year.